30 Of 6

 • Cartography: Interpreting map scales to determine real-world distances.

-• Data Analysis: Representing data in the form of ratios and proportions to facilitate comparisons and draw conclusions.
+• Data Analysis: Representing data in the form of ratios and proportions to help with comparisons and draw conclusions.

 Frequently Asked Questions (FAQ)